Jim Bottorff's Banjo Page

 It was Frank Vodich that showed Brad the various techniques that Eddie Peabody used."
 (Jazz Banjo Magazine)

-Article by Georgette Twain about Frank (Resonator Magazine September 2005) - (Click here)
+Article by Georgette Twain about Frank (Resonator Magazine September 2005) - (Click here, pdf)

 Photos:

-Playing with a Band Joking at a Banjo Show San Francisco Banjo Band
+Playing with the SF Band Joking at a Banjo Show San Francisco Banjo Band

-Frank was a member of the San Francisco and Oakland Banjo Bands and could be found at most west coast banjo shows.
+Frank was an active member of the San Francisco and Oakland Banjo Bands and a familiar face at most West Coast shows.

 Sound Clips: